itsjoshuagraves/digitalgarden/content/journal/_index.md

 title: Journal
 type: docs
 bookToc: false
-summary: "A place to collect thoughts on topics that matter to me."
+summary: A place to collect thoughts on topics that matter to me.
 ---